SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

    ![03](./Images/pg-8.png)

-1. Hide the following columns in your Fact and Dimension tables that are not necessary to create a report.
+1. Hide the following columns in your Fact and Dimension tables that are not necessary to create a report, for this, select and **Right click (1)** and click on **Hide in report view (2)**.
 Note that this does not remove the columns from the model, it simply hides them from view on the report canvas.

    1. FactSalesOrder